-Your Trademark Has to Be More than Just Unique
+Your Trademark Must be More than Just Unique

 When it comes to registering trademarks with the United States Patent and Trademark Office (USPTO), your trademark application has to be unique in order to be approved.
 Most people looking into trademarks already know this – you can’t register a trademark for your new business called “McDonald’s” when an identical one is already registered.
 This is why one of the best things you can do before applying for trademark registration is searching online to see if anyone else has already registered your trademark for another company.